-Major Related Program (MRP) pathways are transfer associate pathways outlining the appropriate courses in order for students to be well prepared to enter a major upon transfer – Major Related Program (MRP) pathways follow one of the two Washington statewide transfer agreements – the Associate in Arts DTA format or the Associate in Science (AS) format.
+Major Related Program (MRP) pathways are transferred associate pathways outlining the appropriate courses in order for students to be well prepared to enter a major upon transfer – Major Related Program (MRP) pathways follow one of the two Washington statewide transfer agreements – the Associate in Arts DTA format or the Associate in Science-Transfer (AS-T) format.

 Associate in Applied Science-Transfer Degrees

-The Associate of General Studies degree grants students academic recognition for an individually designed program of course work.
-This course work is designed for students not planning to transfer to a four-year school.
+The Associate in General Studies degree grants students academic recognition for an individually designed program of coursework.
+This coursework is designed for students not planning to transfer to a four-year school.